UCD-pbio-rclub/RethinkingV2_John.Davis/14_8_2019/Ch.8_HW.md

 ### 7M1.
 Recall the tulips example from the chapter.
 Suppose another set of treatments adjusted the temperature in the greenhouse over two levels: cold and hot.
 The data in the chapter were collected at the cold temperature.
 You find none of the plants grown under the hot temperature developed any blooms at all, regardless of the water and shade levels.
 Can you explain this result in terms of interactions between water, shade, and temperature?

 Both water and light are needed to create blooms.
 With more light and more water, the number of blooms increases.
 If there is no water or no light, no blooms will be created.
-Additionally this interaction between water and light is conditional on temperature where no blooms with develop under any combination of water and light conditions if the temperature is too high
+Additionally this interaction between water and light is conditional on temperature where no blooms will  develop under any combination of water and light conditions if the temperature is too high.

 ### 7M2.
 Can you invent a regression equation that would make the bloom size zero, whenever the temperature is hot?